 As manufacturing systems grow more complex, paper-based processes are becoming increasingly challenging to maintain, making them vulnerable to disruptions.
 One recent example is the COVID-19 pandemic, which has placed significant strain on factories that rely predominantly on manual operations.
 Investing in connected workers is one way to boost this operational resiliency.
-Fully immersed in their environments, “connected workers” are supported by digital manufacturing operating systems (MOS) that:
+Fully immersed in their environments, “connected workers” are supported by connected worker platforms that:

 - Enable digital workflows on the shop floor.